kristo-godari/user-config-resolver-go/README.md

 ## Features
 - **User Group-Based Overrides:** override configuration properties when a user is in specific groups.
 - **Custom Expression Support:** use simple expressions to create complex conditions.
  - **Resolve to Structs or JSON:** resolve configuration into Go structs or as JSON strings.
+ - **Reuse Parsed Configs:** pass a previously unmarshalled `resolver.Config` to avoid repeated JSON parsing.

 ## Installation
 ```bash